 Sony HT-S100F Review (2 Ch Soundbar)

-In this Sony HT-S100F review, we go over an interesting 2 channel sound bar system that while compact, performative, and even a great value, has a few notable caveats that might make this a somewhat divisive system for some.
+In this Sony HT-S100F review, we go over an interesting 2 channel sound bar system that offers great sound quality & clarity — and is even small enough to fit in a variety of rooms.

 When talking about the about appearance of the HT S100F, it can be described best as very simplistic.